 Even he was ill and doctors predicted him only 3 months left to live, his determination to complete his work lead to his complete recovery.

 Dr Bach decided to spread his knowledge among the people and started to heal his patients free of charge.
 He published his work and wrote short book "Heal Thyself", with its message that physical disease is the result of being at odds with one's spiritual purpose.

 Bach's remedies focus on treatment of the patient's personality, which he believed to be the ultimate root cause of disease.

 Bach died in his sleep on 27 November 1936 in Wallingford, Berkshire, at the age of 50, content that his mission was complete.
-He had left behind him a system of medicine that is now used all over the world.
+He had left behind him a unique system of medicine that is now used among the people all over the world.

 Mount Vernon is the the name of the 19th Century cottage where Dr.Edward Bach, lived and worked during the last years of his life.

 Today this is the educational center for Bach Flower Practitioners training, followed by a program of Bach Centre-approved courses, taught in many languages and many countries.